Location.com logo

 Customer Service

-Numerous reviews highlighted consistently poor customer service, with many employees described as rude, unprofessional, and dismissive towards customers.
+Numerous reviews highlighted poor customer service, with many customers reporting rude and unprofessional behavior from staff.

 • TF